zuozhenggh/learning-library/developer-library/converged-db-on-premises/ords/ords.md

 **Define Resource Module, Resource Template**

-   Perform the following steps to create your first RESTful Service
+   Perform the following STEPS to create your first RESTful Service

 14. Expand Rest Data Services and right click **Modules** and select **New Module.**